selfrefactor/rambda/.github/README.md

 - Replace `Async` with `Promise` as return type of `R.type`.

-- Add new types as Typescript output for `R.type` - "Map", "WeakMap", "Generator", "GeneratorFunction", "BigInt", "ArrayBuffer"
+- Add new types as TypeScript output for `R.type` - "Map", "WeakMap", "Generator", "GeneratorFunction", "BigInt", "ArrayBuffer"

 - Add `R.juxt` method